 Lawyers are obligated to keep attorney-client communications confidential.
 This rule applies to everyone at Rodman Employment Law, not just the lawyers.

 If you take me on as a client, what is the typical time frame until of resolving a claim?

 There is no one answer to this question, in part because of the many variables involved: you, the other side, your lawyers, the other side’s lawyers, perhaps most importantly, the Court.
 Some cases are resolved prior to litigation in a matter of months.
 A case that goes all the way to trial is more likely to last 2-3 years.

 I haven’t been fired yet, is it too early to hire Rodman Employment Law?

 No!
 In fact, we encourage you to hire us as soon as a workplace issue presents itself.
 Engaging us before termination can be very helpful in your effort to avoid getting fired or to negotiate a resolution while you are still employed.

 I just got fired.
 Is it too late to hire an employment lawyer?
 What are my options?

 It’s not too late to hire an employment lawyer.
-Sometimes you don’t realize that something went wrong until after you are terminated.
-An employment lawyer can look at the facts, and determine whether you have a case.
+Sometimes it’s not possible to recognize why something went wrong until after you are terminated.
+An employment lawyer can look at the facts and determine whether you have a case.
 Also keep in mind that if your employer offers you severance, you should consult a lawyer before signing it.

 Does your firm take cases on a contingency fee basis?